ES-Mini

 But it is also possible to place the inverter outside close to the panels which would mean that you have no additional DC cable but a longer AC cable.

 You need mounting material for the panels depending on your roof’s conditions.
 Keep in mind that you should avoid a situation where shadows of trees or other buildings move over the panel surface.
-A low angle (10 degrees or so) with half of the panels facing East and the other half facing West will spread the energy flow over the day more or less evenly.
+A low angle (10 degrees or so) with half of the panels facing East and the other half facing West will spread the energy flow over the day more evenly.
 For maximum power gain you could use a steeper angle and southern orientation.
 But depending on how much energy you need (and when you need it) this may lead to excess energy wich you (hopefully) can feed into the official grid (probably without financial compensation).
 A southern orientation and an angle of 25 degrees may make sense if you add a backup storage solution (UPS) to your system.
+If your roof angle is around 20 degrees using both East and West side could be problematic because there will be shadow on one of two times almost always.
+Which means that the overall efficiency will not be very good because the panels are connected in series.
+In such cases an inverter with 2 MPPTs would be the better solution (Growatt MIN 2500).

 Here is a link to the Fossibot manual.